khofstadter/enhancingaudiodescription.com/_posts/2016-11-03-towards-a-framework-for-enhancing-ad.md

 description: On 3 November 2016, Mariana gave a presentation at the 11th International Conference on Language Transfer in Audiovisual Media, Berlin.
 The title of the presentation was Towards a Framework for Enhanced Audio Description
 date:   2016-11-03
 image:  '/images/feature-languages-and-the-media.jpg'
+image-alt: 'An old, black and white photo of an elderly lady reading on a sofa while being recorded with a camera crew.'
 tags:   [event, presentation]
 ---
 *Abstract:*